VanAndelInstitute/virtual-slide-viewer-backend/README.md

 - [ ] A validated email address used for the user pool in Amazon SES ([in region us-east-1 or us-west-2](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html#user-pool-email-developer)).
 - [ ] An [AWS DataSync agent](README_DATASYNC.md) and a source location for the ScanScope workstation.
 These resources will be shared among multiple deployments.
 - [ ] An SSL certificate for `DomainName` in region us-east-1.
 You can request a public certificate from AWS Certificate Manager.
+- [ ] Two S3 buckets for images, one for backup/archive purposes and another for publishing/sharing for downstream research.
 ### Build and package function resources:
 ```
 $ sam build -u -t func.template.yaml [--cached]